MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 It shows how an unsecured network frame is secured in network layer.
 First, the network payload will be encrypted.
 After that, an security header will be added before the encrypted payload.
 Then calculate a hash value from the network header, security header and the encrypted payload.
 Finally appended the 32-bit hash value to the end of the frame.
 If any byte of the network header, security header and encrypted payload is changed, the hash value will be different.
 We call this value MIC, short for message integrity check.

 The network encryption uses a symmetric encrypting algorithm (AES128), which means the same key is used for encryption and decryption.
-This is key is called network key.
+This key is called network key.
 As it's a symmetric encrypting algorithm, all devices in the same Zigbee network will use the same network key.

 In the network security header, a field named “frame counter” and the source Eui64 of the node who encrypt the message are added to protect replay attack.